Diastro/cat/README.md

 $ git clone https://github.com/Diastro/cat.git
 ~~~
 - Import the chrome extension : in chrome, open chrome://extensions, select "load upacked extension"
-- Set the server address in the extension's options : in chrome, open chrome://extensions, under chrome activity tracking select "Options" and enter the ip and port of the server
+- Set the server's address in the extension's options : in chrome, open chrome://extensions, under chrome activity tracker select "Options" and enter the ip and port of the server

 # Attribution
 The icon used for the Chrome extention were created by [Prax-08](http://prax-08.deviantart.com/).